 Table 3-39: MIPAG "Invasive" Plants Occurring in Western Massachusetts Species (Common Name) Notes on Occurrence and Impact Observed in Shelburne Acer platanoides L. (Norway maple) A tree occurring in all regions of the state in upland and wetland habitats, and especially common in woodlands with colluvial soils.
 It grows in full sun to full shade.
 Escapes from cultivation; can form dense stands; out-competes native vegetation, including sugar maple; dispersed by water, wind and vehicles.
 Y Aegopodium podagraria L. (Bishop's goutweed; bishop's weed; goutweed) A perennial herb occurring in all regions of the state in uplands and wetlands.
 Grows in full sun to full shade.
 Escapes from cultivation; spreads aggressively by roots; forms dense colonies in flood plains.
-Ailanthus altissima (P. Miller) Swingle (Tree of heaven) I full chade.
-Shreads addressively from root suckers, eshecially in disturbed areas.
-A mainr host hight Alliaria petiolata (Bieb.)
+Y Ailanthus altissima (P. Miller) Swingle ( Tree of heaven ) This tree occurs in all regions of the state in upland, wetland, & coastal habitats.
+Grows in full sun to full shade.
+Spreads aggressively from root suckers, especially in disturbed areas.
+A major host plant for the spotted lanternfly.
+N Alliaria petiolata (Bieb.)
 Cavara & Grande (Garlic mustard) A biennial herb occuring in all regions of the state in uplands.
 Grows in full sun to full shade.
 Spreads aggressively by seed, especially in wooded areas.
 Berberis thunbergii DC.
 (Japanese barberry) A shrub occuring in all regions of the state in open and wooded uplands and wetlands.
 Grows in full sun to full shade.
-Escaping from cultivation; spread by birds; forms dense stands.
-Cabomba Caroliniana A.Gray (Carolina trade; chokes waterways.
-A perennial herb occuring in all regions of the state in aquatic habitats.
+Escaping from cultivation; spread by birds; forms dense stands. Υ Cabomba caroliniana A.Gray (Carolina fanwort; fanwort) A perennial herb occuring in all regions of the state in aquatic habitats.
 Common in the aquarium trade; chokes waterways.
-N Celastrus Orbiculatus Thunb.
-(Oriental pittersweet; Asian or Asiatic pittersweet) A perennial vine occuring in all regions of the state in uplands.
+N Celastrus orbiculatus Thunb.
+(Oriental bittersweet; Asian or Asiatic bittersweet) A perennial vine occuring in all regions of the state in uplands.
 Grows in full sun to partial shade.
 Escaping from cultivation; berries spread by birds and humans; overwhelms and kills vegetation.
 Y Cynanchum louiseae Kartesz & Gandhi (Black swallow- wort, Louise's swallow-wort) A perennial vine occurring in all regions of the state in upland, wetland, and coastal habitats.
 Grows in full sun to partial shade.
 Forms dense stands, out-competing native species: deadly to Monarch butterflies.
 N